Indonesia tsunami - volcano and earthquake in Sunda Strait and Central Sulawesi explained

 The project will also provide technical training on ‘Building Back Safer’ techniques to ensure people are able to build homes that can withstand future disasters.

-How are you coordinating your response with others?
+How are we coordinating our response with others?

 As a member of Caritas International, we are coordinating closely with other Catholic agencies to ensure that our response is as efficient and effective as possible.